Abullity/Flask-RESTful-Events-API/README.md

 # RESTful Flask App
 A simple Flask based RESTful events/calendar Web API

+The project inspired by one of JetBrains Academy projects.

 # What does the API do

 API takes POST, GET and DELETE requests and updates, retrieves or delets an event